 New York Section 2d

-We extend the protections and elements of our New York Section 2-d Data and Security Plan to all users.
+We extend the protections and elements of our New York Section 2-d Information Security Plan to all users.
 We encourage you to incorporate that rather than reinventing the wheel where it meets your needs.